lechnerc77/azd-compatibility-azure-function/README.md

 One central component of an azz project is the `infra` folder that contains the infrastructure as code via `.bicep` files (and since release 0.2.0 also supports Terraform see [Azure Developer CLI (azd) – September 2022 Release](https://devblogs.microsoft.com/azure-sdk/azure-developer-cli-azd-september-2022-release/)).

-As I am be no means an expert in `bicep` this step took some time to get things in place.
+As I am by no means an expert in `bicep` this step took some time to get things in place.
 However, thanks to the sample I already head a decent starting point and mainly needed to fill in the delta between the sample and my project.
-So what did I do?
-First of all some copy and paste (as every good senior developer does ;-)) from the sample project and my `infra` folder namely the following files:
+So, what did I do?
+First of all, some copy and paste (as every good senior developer does ;-)) from the sample project and my `infra` folder namely the following files:

 - `abbreviations`
 - `main.parameters.json`
 - `applicationinsights.bicep`
 - `resources.bicep`

 After that the main work was to adjust the `resources.bicep` files and consequently the connected output parameters in the `main.bicep` file.
-First I got rid of all the resources and parameters related to Cosmos DB and the Static Web App i. e. the frontend of the sample app.
+First, I got rid of all the resources and parameters related to Cosmos DB and the Static Web App i. e. the frontend of the sample app.

 The main change was to add the code for an additional Blob storage used for the output binding of the Azure Function including a container: